aaronev/phase-4-challenge2/README.md

 2. `$ npm start`	: Starts the server at http://localhost:3000
 ```

-Once server is running sign up and the sign in.
+Once server is running sign up and then sign in.

 Run `$ npm run` to see the list of commands available.
 To see what each command does, look at `package.json`.